 In my review of the best tax software for 2016, I ultimately found that TurboTax was the best option on the market.
 Not only is the design by far the most intuitive, but the program itself is perfectly suited for first-time tax filers as well as those with more complicated returns such as business owners or freelancers.
 By combining a sleek interface with comprehensive question prompts and audit protection, TurboTax is unrivaled as the premier option in tax-prep software.

 TurboTaxGet Startedon TurboTax.intuit.com

 Let’s take a deeper look at the ins and outs of TurboTax and highlight its strengths and shortcomings.

 TurboTax, developed by California software outfit Intuit, is considered the top of the food chain in the world of tax software.
 TurboTax offers users a simple, stress-free solution for tax season, as well as the comprehensive flexibility needed in unique or complex tax situations.
 To accommodate all users, TurboTax offers multiple price tiers, ranging from free to $149.99 on federal tax returns.
 Let’s take a quick look at each plan in TurboTax’s repertoire.

 TurboTax Federal Free Edition

 There’s a reason TurboTax was not only my top overall pick, but my choice for best free tax software as well.
 TurboTax makes it very easy for users to start with its renowned Federal Free Edition, and only upgrade to the paid version if they really need to.

-The biggest advantage of the TurboTax Federal Free Edition is its Absolute Zero guarantee.
-If you’re filing a basic 1040A or 1040EZ form, you can file both your federal and state income tax returns for absolutely free, a service unmatched in the industry.
+The biggest advantage of the TurboTax Federal Free Edition is its guarantee.
+If you’re filing a basic 1040A or 1040EZ form, you can file your federal income tax returns for absolutely free, a service unmatched in the industry.

 The biggest drawback to Federal Free Edition, which could cause some headaches, is that you can’t import a previous year’s tax returns, even if you filed with TurboTax.